WarrenWeckesser/eyediagram/README.md

 To build the package, cython and numpy must be installed.

 To use the package, numpy and scipy must be installed.
-Plots are generated with either matplotlib or bokeh, so usually either one of those must be installed.
-However, the core function `eyediagram.core.grid_count` generates a numpy array that can be displayed or saved as an image using any other plotting or image-handling software, so it is not an strict requirement that `matplotlib` or `bokeh` be installed.
-See the example `pyqtgraph_demo.py` below for an example that uses `pyqtgraph` to display the eye diagram.
+Plots are generated with either matplotlib (http://matplotlib.org/) or bokeh (http://bokeh.pydata.org/), so usually either one of those must be installed.
+However, the core function `eyediagram.core.grid_count` generates a numpy array that can be displayed or saved as an image using any other plotting or image-handling software, so it is not a strict requirement that `matplotlib` or `bokeh` be installed.
+See the example `pyqtgraph_demo.py` below for an example that uses `pyqtgraph` (http://www.pyqtgraph.org/) to display the eye diagram.
+Another example, `chaco_demo.py` in the demo directory of the source code, uses `chaco` (https://github.com/enthought/chaco) to plot the eye diagram.

 Example - matplotlib
 --------------------